Sandbags and warnings as northeast U.S. braces for storm-driven flood

 Ocean-facing homes could be destroyed by the storm surge and waves, while people who live in neighborhoods reached by low-lying roads could be cut off from services for hours or days, officials and government forecasters warned.

-“This could be another storm with prolonged onshore flooding,” said Paul Walker, a meteorologist with Accuweather, a private forecasting service.
+“This could be another storm with prolonged onshore flooding,” said Paul Walker, a senior meteorologist with private forecasting services Accuweather.
 Flooding could begin to pick up around high tide, forecast to occur shortly after 11 a.m.
 ET (1600 GMT) around Boston, he said.

-Walker noted that the combination of high winds and sustained rain, which softens the ground, could cause trees to fall and power outages.
+Walker also noted that the combinations of high winds and sustained rain, which softens the ground, could lead extensive downed trees and power outages.